sjg10/itsgonnarain/README.rst

 Tasks
 -----

-- Add admin model for input checking and prettyness on admin
+- Add verification to TrackForm for sound
-- Add checking for inputs on runtime too
+- Get runtime clientside verification to inherit these checks too
 - Pretty-ify